Sunday, September 29, 2013

 So let me just say this.
 There are ways.
 You already know that because, in your life, there have been High Kindness periods and Low Kindness periods, and you know what inclined you toward the former and away from the latter.
 Education is good; immersing ourselves in a work of art: good; prayer is good; meditation’s good; a frank talk with a dear friend; establishing ourselves in some kind of spiritual tradition – recognizing that there have been countless really smart people before us who have asked these same questions and left behind answers for us.

-Because kindness, it turns out, is hard – it starts out all rainbows and puppy dogs, and expands to include…well, everything
+Because kindness, it turns out, is hard – it starts out all rainbows and puppy dogs, and expands to include…well, everything.

 One thing in our favor: some of this “becoming kinder” happens naturally, with age.
 It might be a simple matter of attrition: as we get older, we come to see how useless it is to be selfish – how illogical, really.
 We come to love other people and are thereby counter-instructed in our own centrality.
 We get our butts kicked by real life, and people come to our defense, and help us, and we learn that we’re not separate, and don’t want to be.
 We see people near and dear to us dropping away, and are gradually convinced that maybe we too will drop away (someday, a long time from now).
 Most people, as they age, become less selfish and more loving.
 I think this is true.
 The great Syracuse poet, Hayden Carruth, said, in a poem written near the end of his life, that he was “mostly Love, now.”